Hiring a summer nanny? Payroll and taxes, handled.See how →

 Paying Your Spouse as a Household Employee

-Your spouse can be your household employee—and the tax treatment is surprisingly favorable.
-No Social Security, no Medicare, no FUTA.
-How it works and what you still need to file.
+Your spouse can be your household employee with favorable tax treatment: no Social Security, no Medicare, no FUTA.
+How it works and what to file.

 February 22, 2026